 Budd's "retirement" in 2004 at age 68 was over almost as soon as it began.
-He has since released nearly a dozen new albums, the majority of them on Californian indie label Darla Records.
+He went on to release at least a dozen more albums up until his death in 2020, the majority of them on Californian indie label Darla Records.

 The film soundtrack Mysterious Skin (2005) is the first - and best - in a series of collaborative albums with ex-Cocteau Twins guitarist Robin Guthrie.
 While the later ones too often get lost in meandering, reverberant atmospherics, Mysterious Skin is an outstanding success.
 Guthrie's chiming, shimmering electric guitar chords add a welcome dimension to Budd's core sound, not unlike some of Daniel Lanois' guitar playing with Eno in the 1980's.
 Like all good soundtrack albums the music has it's own life apart from the images.
 The mood ranges from outright pretty to achingly sad with an edge of menace, but overall it's not nearly as dark as the film's chilling theme of sexual abuse might suggest.